sukadateam/Surnia_dev/README.md

 Next Version: 0.1.8 Test 2

-Game is not fully tested in this version.
+Please note: Game is not fully tested in this version.
 I used Microsoft Visual Studio Code with python to create this version.
 I usually create this game in trinket.io.
 Ps: Trinket.io is a website.